Family left homeless, father nearly killed after robbery

-GRAND RAPIDS, Mich.-- A married couple is struggling to survive after a violent robbery nearly left one of them dead.
+GRAND RAPIDS, Mich.-- A soon-to-be married couple is struggling to survive after a violent robbery nearly left one of them dead.

-On the afternoon of July 30, Tylor Fender and his wife were walking in downtown Grand Rapids.
+On the afternoon of July 30, Tylor Fender and his fiancée were walking in downtown Grand Rapids.
 It was supposed to be a happy day for them because they were about to make a down payment on a three-bedroom home.
 They were on their way to make the deposit of about $800 in cash when they decided to stop for lunch.
 On their way, they were attacked.

 “I see this guy out of the corner of my eye walking up," Fender tells FOX 17.
 "He’s wearing this big, black, like thick, puffy winter coat.
 Before I could even get the words out of my mouth, he stuck me.”